 Unfortunately, aside from the caption "Willys Beach Car" it provides no further information; there is no article about the vehicle inside the magazine.
 Probably the editors were just looking for a photo with a bathing beauty for their cover, in the waning days of summer downunder.

-This Jeep was apparently a one-off project.
-Clearly Willys Australia thought there might be a market for a copy of the DJ-3A Surrey Gala model, including the panel behind the chrome front bumper, the windshield straps, surrey roof and rear-mounted spare.
+This Jeep was apparently a one-off project, coming off the assembly line in Brisbane on 25 August 1960 (see Willys Australia Serial Numbers on CJ3B.info.)
+Clearly WA thought there might be a market for a copy of the DJ-3A Surrey Gala model, including the panel behind the chrome front bumper, the windshield straps, surrey roof and rear-mounted spare.
 But I have seen no documentation of any further production.

 Why didn't they just buy the 2WD Gala from Willys, as was done in the Netherlands (230K JPEG)?
 I'm guessing that by 1960 Willys Australia still had a significant number of unsold CJ-3Bs from the one thousand they had imported in crates in 1958, and were looking for new ways to promote them.

 In March the beach car also appeared in a photo in Willys Australia's publication Jeep News, identified as the "Gala Jeep" despite the fact that it was not an actual Willys DJ-3A Gala.
 It was one of the vehicles on display at a cocktail party (360K JPEG) celebrating the appointment of Austral Motors as Willys' Queensland distributor.